Zillow's Response to COVID-19

 How We Are Working With Our Partners

-To best serve our shared customers and support our valued partnerships, we have discounted our Zillow Premier Agents’ fees.
-We are covering 50% of their costs with Zillow for the next month.
+To best serve our shared customers and support our valued partnerships, we are offering billing relief to Zillow Premier Agents in some areas.

 We are working with partners in Zillow Rentals, Mortgages and New Construction businesses to offer discounts and/or extensions during this uncertain time to help them support our shared customers.